inroutephp/inroute/README.md

 ### @route

-Controller methods that should be routable use the @route tag.
+Methods that should be routable use the @route tag.
 The syntax is

     @route METHOD </path>